The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst’s Oleandrigenin (signed) is estimated to be worth between £3,200 and £4,800.
-This woodcut print, created in 2011, has shown consistent value growth, with an average annual growth rate of 6%.
-There have been 3 sales at auction since its initial sale on 13th December 2017.
-The hammer price over the past 5 years has varied from £1,300 in June 2019 to £4,050 in May 2022.
-The edition size of this artwork is limited to 55.
+The value of Damien Hirst's Oleandrigenin (signed) is estimated to be worth between £2,800 and £4,200.
+This woodcut print from 2011 is a rare artwork, having been sold 3 times at auction since its initial sale on 13th December 2017.
+There have been no sales in the last 12 months, however the annual average growth rate is 6%.
+The edition size of this work is limited to 55.

 Meaning & Analysis